Last updated: 23.08.2024

 The CO2 emission factor for the service

-The CO2 emission factor is a conversion factor used to show how climate efficient the transport is for a particular service and possibly also for a particular price vehicle type during that service.
+The CO2 emission factor is a conversion factor used to show the climate efficiency of transport operation for a particular service and, if applicable, also for a particular price vehicle type during provision of that service.
 The CO2 emission factor reflects how much of the transport operation is usually an empty run/pickup run for collection and how much is a shared load.

 By default, the CO2 emission factor is 100% for all service types, so if the CO2 emission factor should be 100% for a particular service type, this setting does not need to be configured.